hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

       :align: center
       :alt: hmem greeting

-   On the left sidebar (in the *Sftp* tab) you will see a file browser of your home directory in the cluster.
+   On the left sidebar (in the *Sftp* tab) there is a file browser of your home directory in the cluster.
 You will see by default many files whose names start with a dot (**.**) symbol.
 These are hidden files of the Linux environment and you should **not delete nor move** them.
 You can hide